 Application-specific notes

 - Concrete demolition and special demolition: observe the load-bearing structure, define demolition sequence, provide shoring.
-Keep low vibration levels.
+Keep low vibration levels and secure falling edges.

-Commissioning of hydraulic wedge splitter and concrete splitter
+Commissioning of hydraulic wedge splitters and concrete splitters

-Hydraulic wedge splitter and concrete splitter, as well as associated rock splitting cylinders, generate defined splitting forces to open components or rock in a controlled manner.
+Hydraulic wedge splitters and concrete splitters, as well as associated rock splitting cylinders, generate defined splitting forces to open components or rock in a controlled manner.
 Commissioning focuses on correct borehole preparation, centering of the wedges, and the matched working pressure.
+Cleanliness, lubrication, and exact alignment determine the fracture quality.

 Borehole and alignment